 The ASUS 8-Phase Power Design provides highly efficient operation to generate less heat (at least 18°C (32.4°F)) than other conventional power solutions.
 It reduces input ripple current and output ripple voltage, which keeps CPU and power module from suffering the risk of high power stress.
-It has the advantages of guick transient response and stability, especially beneficial when CPU requires more current immediately under heavy loading or overclocking mode.
+It has the advantages of quick transient response and stability, especially beneficial when CPU requires more current immediately under heavy loading or overclocking mode.

-Fanless Design - Stack Cool 2
+ASUS Stack Cool 2

-ASUS Stack Cool 2 is a fan-less and zero-noise cooling solution that lowers the temperature of critical heat generating components.
-The motherboard uses a special design on the printed circuit board (PCB) to dissipate heat these critical components generate.
+Stack Cool 2 is a fan-less and zero-noise cooling solution offered exclusively by ASUS.
+It effectively transfers heat generated by the critical components to the other side of the specially designed PCB (printed circuit board) for effective heat dissipation.

-Fanless Design - Pure Copper Heat-pipe
+Fanless Design - Heat-pipe